 The furniture they made was purely functional and minimalist in design, much like a lot of the contemporary furniture we see today.
 This minimalism came from their rejection of fussy, ornate decoration common in the furniture of the day.

-In the 1860s the Shakers developed what is now an iconic piece of furniture – the ladder back chair with woven seat.
+In the 1860s the Shakers developed what is now an iconic piece of furniture – the ladder-back chair with woven seat.
 These were quick and easy to make, and have influenced designers and makers ever since, particularly the postwar Danish furniture designers who went on to influence future generations of designers worldwide.

 Among other recognisable furniture they produced are the Shaker rocking chair, tables and cabinets.
+The MET museum wrote this essay on the movement if you are interested in finding out more about shaker furniture.